California Penal Code 243.4 PC - Sexual Battery

 Even though it's a misdemeanor charge, it still requires sex registration.
 So there's no way around it unless you can avoid getting convicted of the sexual battery charge, or you could work something out where maybe you take the plea and then get another charge put in its place later so you don't get convicted of the sexual battery.

-When defending these cases and figuring out the best way to handle them, we have to sit down and discuss our case.
-I have clients come into my office.
-We go over all of the facts and details.
+When defending these cases and figuring out the best way to handle them, we have to discuss our cases.
+I have clients come into my office, and we go over all of the facts and details.

 What Are the Possible Defenses?